Quick Take

 ©iStock.com/bgsmith

 You must establish yourself as a pack leader for your dog as soon as possible.
-Without this sense of authority, these dogs will become aggressive with other animals and humans.
+Without proper socialization and training, English Bulldogs may develop behavioral issues, including aggression toward other animals or humans.
 They take a little time to learn commands, but it is worth the effort.
-Have a little patience and make sure to socialize with other animals and humans to prevent conflict.
+Have a little patience and make sure to socialize them with other animals and humans to prevent conflict.

 Exercise

 Although many dogs require a lot of physical activity to keep them from becoming restless, that is not true of the English bulldog.
-It would much rather remain inactive indoors, relaxing the day away.
-Even just 15 minutes of activity is enough to exhaust it for its frequent naps.
+It would much rather remain inactive indoors, relaxing the day away indoors.
+Even just 15 minutes of activity is sometimes enough to exhaust it for its frequent naps.
 Since it doesn’t require much area for play, this dog breed is ideal for families in smaller living spaces like apartments.
-Even if you just take iton a walk around the block, it will be perfectly content.
+Even if you just take it on a walk around the block, it will be perfectly content.

 Don’t take your dog outside for a long walk when weather conditions are uncomfortable.
-The heat is not its friend, and even half an hour of walking around when temperatures are 85 degrees or higher is potentially fatal.
-The English bulldog also cannot swim due to the weight of its head, so it should be supervised outdoors if there is any pool or pond that it may fall into.
+The heat is not its friend, and even half an hour of walking in temperatures of 85°F or higher can be potentially fatal for this breed.
+The English Bulldog is generally unable to swim well due to its body structure, including a broad chest, short legs, and brachycephalic (short-nosed) head, so it should always be supervised near water.

 Puppies